statistik-aargau/propop/README.md

 - Custom parameters (e.g., consideration of sub-cantonal spatial entities, adjustments to reflect regional differences, or addition of subregional migration parameter) can be passed through the `parameters` object to `propop::propop()`.
+- The FSO uses additional *ex-post* adjustments to ensure that all the sums involving different cantons add up, which leads to some differences between the projections from the FSO and `propop`.
 - There are also *possible future features* that could increase the accuracy of the projections.
 For example, considering the attractiveness of municipalities or planned housing developments could help to better explain why population